paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: org.apache.commons:commons-math  2.1
- - a level        6 dependency among 2 (possibly transitive) uses

-2011-02-26 18:24  2.2
+   - a level 6 dependencies among 2 (possibly transitive) uses 2011-02-26 18:24  2.2
 2010-03-28 02:48  2.1 ***

 ========================================================================
 Presently in use: org.apache.curator:curator-client  2.4.0
- - a level        5 dependency among 1 (possibly transitive) uses

-2017-07-26 14:09  4.0.0
+   - a level 5 dependencies among 1 (possibly transitive) uses 2017-07-26 14:09  4.0.0
 2017-03-01 04:28  3.3.0
 2017-03-01 03:17  2.12.0